By: Erick Widman

 For example, when Sarah and and her company that grew from the directory she built in college started sending travelers overseas, they had opportunities for medical students or seasoned medical professionals in Nicaragua.
 The volunteers worked within Nicaraguan hospitals and, depending on one’s skill and experience, could work directly with a specific local physician and help with certain procedures.
 Similarly, some American medical students participating in this program had the responsibility of taking the vitals of patients who were being admitted to the hospital.

 Does Sarah think you can find work volunteering abroad as an accountant, for example?
 She says: “absolutely!”
-She thinks the most likely scenario is that your skills would be put to use by an organization abroad that desperately needs help with balancing their books.
+She thinks the most likely scenario is that your skills would be put to use by an organization abroad that needs help with balancing their books.

 In addition, there are opportunities available—typically long-term commitments of a year or more—to effectively become an employee of a host government or an organization.
 This approach usually allows you to have all your living expenses taken care of through a monthly stipend.
 Such an arrangement is often described as a “volunteer job” or “professional volunteer.”
 On paper, you won’t get rich doing this, but it most likely would be the richest experience of your life to date.